 “No matter where he (Ivan) was, he enjoyed people watching and oddly enough when Ivan spent the day in our exhibit that had only glass separating him from the public, very similarly to the B&I, you would always find him there, in front of the glass watching all of the visitors.
 His love of people who came to see him never went away, even in Atlanta.”

-On Tuesday, August 20, 2012, Ivan was surgically assessed to discover why he was losing weight.
-Grievously he failed to survive the surgery.
+On Tuesday, August 20, 2012, an exam was performed to discover why he was losing weight.
+Grievously he failed to wake up from the exam.
 He was 50 years old and etched his name in history as one of the longest-lived gorillas in captivity.

 Zoo Atlanta held a memorial service attended by hundreds.
 Still people send letters to Zoo Atlanta about Ivan and the joy he brought them.